kelseyCodes/angular-assessment/README.md

 ## Things you should be aware of

 - You can run `npm start` to fire up a server.
 Use this if you want to get a sense of what your app actually looks and feels like as you're passing the specs.
 If so, you can also seed the database with `npm run seed`.
-- We think you're swell, so try to just relax and do what you can.
+- We think you're swell, so try to just relax and do the best you can.

 < g o o d  l u c k 3